antoni-g/cardsphereUpdate/README.md

 Chrome plugin to improve <a href="https://www.cardsphere.com">Cardsphere</a> functionality.
 This plugin highlights new packages on the send page, allowing the user to review and update their saved contents for a comparison with the send page at a later time.
 Various options allow the user top customize their own experience as well.

 ## Saving Mechanism
-- each save stores 4 things in memory:
+- each save stores 4 things in local Chrome memory:

 ```
 - contents under 'saved'